speak-lang/speak/README.md

 It's not meant to do any "heavy lifting" tasks like interacting with networks, writing servers... but once it's stable we can expose these primitives through Rust native functions.
 At the moment, they are non goals.

-It is expressive and dynamically typed (although all function signatures must be typed which is a runtime error if the types are violated by the function itself or its caller).
+It is expressive and dynamically typed (although all function signatures must be typed which becomes a runtime error if the types are violated by the function itself or its caller).
 A speak program is an expression.

 ## About